ssbc/scuttlebot.io/tmpl/docs/basics/open-a-client.md

 ## Open an API client

-If youre using Scuttlebot from a JS application, you will need to open a client connection.
+If you're using Scuttlebot from a JS application, you will need to open a client connection.

 > If you're using the command-line, you can <a href="./publish-a-message.html">skip this step.</a>